As Steve Pafford doesn’t release his new album, the journalist and author gives a rundown of the songs that have shaped his life.

 Adam And The Ants – Kings Of The Wild Frontier and Stand & Deliver

-“I became an Ant fan in late 1980, and on the strength of the Antmusic single Stand & Deliver persuaded my mother to give me the £3.49 to buy their landmark album, Kings Of The Wild Frontier.
+“I became an Ant fan in late 1980, and on the strength of the band’s fifth and sixth singles, Antmusic and Stand & Deliver, persuaded my mother to give me the £3.49 to buy their landmark album, Kings Of The Wild Frontier.
 It’s a dark, weird and quite paranoid album, even more so when you think of Adam’s subsequent struggle with mental illness.
 There was a lovely box set released last year too.
 Really a thing of beauty.

-Stand & Deliver was released in the April of the following year, and was the first of Ant’s three chart-topping 7-inchers.
+Preceding the Prince Charming long-player by a good six months, Stand & Deliver was released in the April of 1981, and was the first of Ant’s three chart-topping 7-inchers.
 Back in the 1980s singles rarely entered the charts in pole position, so when it smashed records by going straight to the top of the UK charts for five weeks I felt like I’d made the best decision possible.